Simplifying the Retirement Plan Tax Credit for Start-Ups

 The tax credit can be claimed for common and necessary costs to:

-An eligible employer that adds an automatic enrollment feature to its plan can claim a tax credit of $500 per year for a three-year taxable period.
-With this feature, employees have to opt-out rather than opt-in.
-The credit starts with the first taxable year the employer includes the auto enrollment feature.
+An eligible employer (no more than 100 employees who received at least $5,000 of compensation during that tax year) that adds an automatic enrollment feature to its plan can claim a tax credit of $500 per year for a three-year taxable period.
+With this feature, employees must opt out rather than opt in.
+The credit starts with the first taxable year the employer includes the auto-enrollment feature either as a new provision to an existing plan or in a newly adopted plan.

 Tax Guide: Your Resource for Year-Round Tax-Efficient Investing